 1. Tips on finding a PR role:

 In London, prcareers.co.uk is a good website.
-They have a list http://www.prcareers.co.uk/2016-150-pr-internships-graduate-schemes/ that takes PR Week’s top 150 PR agencies and explains what they have in terms of internships, work experience, grad schemes etc. If they’re big they’ll probably have a HR team and a strict process.
-If they’re small you can use the tactic above – call up, find the best person to send you details to.
+They have a list prcareers.co.uk/2017-pr-internships-and-graduate-schemes that takes PR Week’s top 150 PR agencies and explains what they have in terms of internships, work experience, grad schemes, etc. If they’re big they’ll probably have a HR team and a strict process.
+If they’re small you can use the tactic above – call up, find the best person to send you details to, etc.

-Bear in mind, smaller agencies may be easier to get experience at – they’ll want cheap labour/admin help.
-Larger agencies however probably have more established processes for taking people on – but making an impact may be more difficult.
+Bear in mind, smaller agencies may be easier to get experience at, whilst larger agencies probably have more established processes for taking people on so making an impact may be more difficult.